 Many of the actions that help prepare for climate change are already underway today because they benefit the community in other ways.
 One example is Portland's long-established regulations and practices to protect, manage, and expand the City's green spaces and urban forest.
 These efforts help to improve air quality and reduce the urban heat island effect, which in turn improves comfort and saves energy and money by reducing the need for air conditioning.

 To reduce flooding and improve stormwater management, significant work has been done to acquire and restore natural areas and floodplains, and to install green infrastructure such as bioswales and ecoroofs.
-Similarly, well insulated, high performing buildings and homes require less air conditioning to keep occupants comfortable, alleviating energy costs to residents and businesses.
 In addition, the development of Portland's groundwater well system not only supplements the region's primary drinking water supply, the Bull Run watershed, but also improves Portland's resilience to withstand potential impacts to the water supply system due to current climate variability as well as future climate change.